Coo1PeR/Coo1PeR/README.md

 ---

 ### 👨‍💻 About Me :
 I am a Front-End Developer.
-I like to learn new things 📚, listen to music 🎧 and play the drums 🥁
+Besides programming, I like listening to music 🎧 and playing the drums 🥁

-🌱 I’m currently learning: Node.js, Express, MongoDB

 ---